-Chances are, if you’ve visited a music festival, water park or convention in the last couple of years, you've probably worn an RFID wristband.
+Chances are, if you’ve visited a music festival, water park, hotel or convention in the last couple of years, you've probably worn an RFID wristband.
 But how do RFID wristbands work?

-You might have even used and RFID wristband to tap and pay for drinks, or post a photo to your Facebook account.
+You might have even used an RFID wristband to tap and pay for drinks or post a photo to your Facebook account.

 Not quite following me?

 Well, here at ID&C we receive lots of questions about RFID wristband technology; how it works and more importantly, what the benefits are for event organizers.

 So, we wanted to explain it plain and simple.
 A beginner's guide if you will.
 An 'RFID wristband 101', if you please...